 REF: Shows the measured reflected power in Watts.
-The measurement is based on average (AVG) or peak-envelope-power (PEP) reading (only for AM systems), which is settable by the user in the Settings Screen, but it normally should not be changed from the manufacturer's preset value.
+The measurement is based on average (AVG) or peak-envelope-power (PEP) reading, which is settable by the user in the Settings Screen, but it normally should not be changed from the manufacturer's preset value.

-Next to the reflected power, an ALERT message may be displayed, whenever the reflected power goes above the 'Lim REF' setting, which may be changed from the manufacturer's preset value by the user.
+Next to the reflected power, an Alert message may be displayed, whenever the reflected power goes above the 'Lim REF' setting, which may be changed from the manufacturer's preset value by the user.
 The ALERT message blinks to draw your attention.
 If you have turned the 'Sounding' setting to 'On' a very discrete ticking sound will be heard while the ALERT message flashes.
+If you have also turned the 'Loudness' setting to 'On', the sound will be much louder and easily noticeable from some distance.